 Optimize Microsoft Licensing to Reduce Cost and Risk

-FlexNet Manager for Microsoft provides next generation software asset management functionality including Microsoft license optimization through the application of vendor-specific license entitlements known as product use rights.
+FlexNet Manager for Microsoft provides next generation software asset management functionality including Microsoft license optimization through the application of vendor-specific license entitlements known as product use rights (also called Product Terms).
 The included Microsoft Product Use Rights Library enables FlexNet Manager for Microsoft to determine an accurate license position and minimize license consumption to provide the fastest return on investment.
 FlexNet Manager for Microsoft allows organizations to achieve the highest level of Software License Optimization maturity—Level 4, for Microsoft software asset management processes.
 FlexNet Manager for Microsoft is part of the FlexNet Manager Suite for Enterprises used by hundreds of enterprises to gain control of and optimize spend across their software estate.

 Leverages FlexNet Manager Platform to Provide Visibilty and Control